telecastg/enhanced-dynamic-logic-for-espocrm/README.md

 # enhanced-dynamic-logic-for-espocrm
 Enhanced Dynamic Logic capabilities for EspoCRM.
-Allows changes to a field CSS based on Dynamic Logic conditions and allows to use a current User properties to trigger Dynamic Logic changes.
+Allows changes to a field CSS based on Dynamic Logic conditions and allows to use a current User properties (isAdmin, isPortal, Team membership or role) to trigger Dynamic Logic changes.

 Installation Instructions: